angelhumano/big_data_technologies_class_project1/README.md

 ## Questions and KPIs (Key Performance Indicators)

 Next, I took a moment to think about important questions and suitable indicators to enhance my understanding and analysis of the data.
-This was a purposeful step to make sure that my data exploration remained relevant and meaningful.
+This was a purposeful step to ensure that my data exploration remained relevant and meaningful.

 ### KPIs